alramirezca/ATRACKCS/README.md

 ## Input Data

 **Brightness Temperature**: NCEP/CPC L3 (Merge IR V1): Spatial and temporal resolution is 4 km and 30 minutes, data availability from February 7, 2000 to present.
-The interest variable of this dataset is `Tb` and the files format must be netCDF4.
+The interest variable of this dataset is `Tb` and the file format must be netCDF4.
 [Access link.](https://doi.org/10.5067/P4HZB9N27EKU/)

-**Precipitation**: GPM (IMERG V06B): Spatial and temporal resolution is 10 km and 30 minutes, data availability from June 1, 2000 to present.
-The interest variable of this dataset is `PrecipitationCal` and the files format must be netCDF4.
+**Precipitation**: GPM (IMERG V06B): Spatial and temporal resolution is 0.1 degree (∼10 km) and 30 minutes, data availability from June 1, 2000 to present.
+The interest variable of this dataset is `PrecipitationCal` and the file format must be netCDF4.
 [Access link.](https://doi.org/10.5067/GPM/IMERG/3B-HH/06)

 We suggest the option `subset/get data` and use `OpenDAP` method for downloading and refining the date range and interest region.